 Notable Apps for Social Media while Social Distancing

-- Facebook Messenger – while this one may seem obvious it’s important to note Messenger has phone and video calling services that make it easy to connect more directly with people.
-There is also a brand new desktop version Facebook Messenger that will allow connecting with up to 50 people at a time.
+- Facebook Messenger – while this one may seem obvious, it’s important to note Messenger has phone and video calling services that make it easy to connect more directly with people.
+There is also a brand new desktop version of Facebook Messenger that will allow connecting with up to 50 people at a time.
 Seeing friendly, familiar faces and interacting socially are important factors for mental health.

 - Zoom – video group chat that is lightweight and easy to use.
-It allows for up to 100 people to chat, 500 with the business add on!
+It allows for up to 100 people to chat, 500 with the business add-on!
 Zoom is still really buggy and has been fraught with security issues, but for whatever reason is extremely popular right now.

 - LinkedIn – business-appropriate social media.
-Add people from your private and professional network to get insight into who is still working, what companies are hiring and more.
-The free account has plenty of options but the paid lets you see who visited your page, found you in search, etc. This can be handy when reaching out to prospective employers
+Add people from your private and professional network to get insight into who is still working, what companies are hiring, and more.
+The free account has plenty of options, but the paid lets you see who visited your page, found you in search, etc. This can be handy when reaching out to prospective employers.

 - Reddit – has a community for just about every topic.
 Since it is karma based social media system, you see far less trolling and s#*t posting.
 I find it helpful in connecting with strangers from outside my region.

-Life is all about balance and now is a great time to find that balance and ensure it stays with you when things get back to normal.
+Life is all about balance, and now is a great time to find that balance and ensure it stays with you when things get back to normal.